JiteshNayak2004/PD_ASIC/README.md

 Consider the a2111oi gate whose parameters and verilog files is shown below:

 1. here a21110i means and first 2 ips and or it with other inputs
+2. we can check the verilog model of the file to understand functionality
+3. Within the .lib file, sevetral parameters specific to this particular standard cell is given,
+   - including leakage power values for every possible input combination,
+   - specifications regarding pin type and pin capacitances,
+   - internal power metrics,
+   -  timing-related particulars,
-2. Within the .lib file, sevetral parameters specific to this particular standard cell is given, including leakage power values for every possible input combination,specifications regarding pin type and pin capacitances,internal power metrics, timing-related particulars, as well as area measurements and power-related specifics for the standard cells.
-Similarly for all the standard cells the parameters above mentioned is listed in the .lib file.
+   -  as well as area measurements and power-related specifics for the standard cells
+4. Similarly for all the standard cells the parameters above mentioned is listed in the .lib file.

 Consider the different versions of the same logic gate shown below:

-In all the three the logic inferred is same bu the area is different.
+In all the three the logic inferred is same but the area is different.
 Wider cells consume more power but delay wise it is less.
 The leakage power in the wider cell is more compared to the narrow cell which is depicted in the image .

 ### **Hiererchical Synthesis and Flat Synthesis**
 Hierarchical synthesis is breaking a comples modules into smaller, more manageable sub-modules or blocks.
 Each of these sub-modules can be synthesized or designed independently before being integrated into the larger system.
 This approach allows for efficient design, optimization, and verification of individual components while maintaining a structured and organized design process.
 An illustration of the hierarchical synthesis is shown below :